1. Rivers

 • Longitudinal World Cruises

-2025-2028 RIVER CRUISE AND AIR FARES: Offer applies to bookings made from September 1-30 2025.
+2026-2029 RIVER CRUISE AND AIR FARES: Offer applies to bookings made from July 1-31, 2026.
 Terms & conditions for select promotions may vary. $25 deposit is applicable to all River itineraries.
 Special fares plus up to FREE International airfare valid on select departures of Grand European Tour, Lyon Provence & the Rhineland, European Sojourn, Capitals of Eastern Europe, London, Paris & D-Day, Pharaohs & Pyramids, Magnificent Mekong, Christmastime in Paris & Normandy.
-2-FOR-1 Airfare available on select Nov 2026 River Voyages and Itineraries.
 Airfares may vary on other gateways & departures.
 Airfare does not have to be purchased to get cruise\cruisetour offer.
 All prices are in CA dollars and for CA residents only.
 Additional restrictions may apply.

-$25 DEPOSIT: For itineraries 35 days or less, a $25 deposit applies to February 2026 & onward departures; for itineraries greater than 35 days, a $25 deposit applies to April 2026 & onward departures.
+$25 DEPOSIT: For itineraries 35 days or less, a $25 deposit applies to December 2026 & onward departures; for itineraries greater than 35 days, a $25 deposit applies to February 2027 & onward departures; World Cruise products excluded; call for details.

 AIR UPGRADE: Upgrade to Premium Economy or Business at additional cost based on select gateways and dates.
 Additional airline-imposed baggage charges may apply; for more information visit Airline Luggage Restrictions.
 Air prices are per person based on cruise/cruisetour check-in date and include transfers plus all government taxes/fees of approximately $160 and air fuel surcharges.
 Air seats are limited; airfares are subject to change and are not guaranteed until full payment of air is received.
 For more information about customized air services and US gateways, visit the Viking Air Plus page.